Ecogenomics/api.gtdb.ecogenomic.org/README.md

 __Note__: [Poetry](https://python-poetry.org/) is being used as a package manager for this project, ensure it is on the CLI.

+Ensure the `.env` file is populated with the correct information.

 ### Python